Izzybelle/Capstone-Project/README.md

 > complete notebook of the model.
 This include Feature Engineering with Count Vectorizer and TF-IDF and Classification models (Logistic Regression, Bernoulli NB, Linear SVM and RBF SVM).

 #### Feature Engineering & Modelling
-To begin with the feature engineering, I used Count Vectorizer and TF-IDF Vectorizer which I optimised on and applied the best parameters to use in the grid searching hyperparameters for the Binary Classifiers.
+To begin with the feature engineering, I used Count Vectorizer and TF-IDF Vectorizer, which I optimised on, and applied the best parameters to use in the grid searching hyperparameters for the Binary Classifiers.

-I used both Count Vectorizer and TF-IDF Vectorizer which both return a sparse matrix of features, however they work dfferently to each other.
+I used both Count Vectorizer and TF-IDF Vectorizer which both return a sparse matrix of features, however, they work dfferently to each other.
 Count Vectorizer returns counts of each word.
 TF-IDF adds weight to the word depending how many appearances in the corpus it makes.
 So rarer words have more weight.
 It is possible to tune parameters and for both so I removed stopwords, added max features of 1000, min df of 20% and ngrams (1,1).
 With these parameters my basic Logistic Regression returned a result of 0.64 on Test Score and 0.629 on CV Score an improvement of 9% on the baseline.
 The ROC Curve used on Binary Classifers returned a score of 0.69.

 The code for this is [here.](https://github.com/Izzybelle/Projects/blob/master/Capstone%20-%20Yelp%20-%20Part%203%20-%20Modelling.ipynb)